ojplg/legup/README.md

   * The legislator model includes a session id, but many legislators serve in multiple sessions.
     A way to link or mark people as the same would be helpful.
 * Bill Persistence
+  * Perhaps four (or 5) upload chunks, separating sponsors from bill itself
   * Need to use transactions for all the pieces
   * Need to handle situation where only some parts have changed, use updates and deletes
+* Scoring/Grading
   * Need different grading scales for different chambers
+  * Allow configuration for score options, either in config files or report cards: something other than 1 point for voting, 2 for sponsoring, and 3 for chief sponsors
+  * Allow configuartion of grading options: absolute grades versus grading on a curve
 * Add legislator tracking for veto session, etc (Louisa must define)
-* CSS tags need to be added all over the place
-* Error checking for form submissions needed all over the place
-* Allow configuration for score options
-* Allow configuartion of grading options (grade on a curve?)
-* Load things other than "Third Reading" PDFs: Committee votes
+* Load things other than "Third Reading" Vote PDFs: Committee votes
-* Add a way to do name overrides in configuration or maybe DB

 # Better Option